SpecularDwarf69/WarTorn_Modkit/README.md

 4. focus on maps and Blueprint logic first
 5. leave vehicle spawning and deeper runtime hooks for last

-The repo makes more sense as a reference base than as a finished framework.
-If you do keep going with it, I think the best approach is to tighten one path at a time instead of trying to "fix the whole modkit" in one swing.
+The repo makes more sense as a reference base than anything else.
+If you do keep going with it, I think the best approach is to tighten one path at a time.

-NB!
+## NB!
 A bunch of code was written or improved by AI, the dumps and some other stuff was also written and analyzed by AI.